jansmolders86/mediacenterjs/README.md

 What's coming up
 =================

-* Better transcoding handling
+* Better movie transcoding handling
-* Music styling and playback features
+* lazy loading of  movie and music items

 Known issues
 ==================
 * Video duration is not passed on to the client
-* When the bitrate of music is unclear an assumption is made. which could cause the duration to be off.

 What still needs to be done